rotki/rotki/docs/installation_guide.rst

 If you get any errors about missing dependencies, try to install them via npm and run again; consult the troubleshooting section for other errors.

 3. Alternatively, you can also choose to build the application.
-In order to do so, navigate to your rotki development directory and execute the ``package.bat`` file.
+In order to do so, navigate to your rotki development directory and execute the ``package.ps1`` file.
-NOTE: You will need to edit the directories in the batch file to point to where you built pysqlcipher3 and your rotki development directory (`see here <https://github.com/rotki/rotki/blob/5f55522efc8faa1992b64e8b27c96ce8c844d70c/package.bat#L27-L30>`_).

 Troubleshooting
 ---------------